Chiang Mai Silver tour

 Chiang Mai Silver Tour

-Your samlor driver will be waiting for you at the Thapae Gate, where your Chiang Mai Silver Tour by samlor will start.
-First of all, we will take you to Wat Loi Kroh, a seldom-visited temple.
+Your samlor driver will be waiting for you at the Wat Loi Kroh, where your Chiang Mai Silver Tour by samlor will start.
 We continue on Kamphaeng Din road.
 Kamphaeng Din means “earthen wall”.
 Chiang Mai used to have an outer city wall on the east and south of the city.
 Kamphaeng Din road follows this outer city wall and moat.

 We arrive at the Pradtoo Korm Market.
 This market comes alive in the afternoon but is also worth a visit in the morning.
 Let’s take a stroll through the market before we get in our samlors to continue to Wat Nantharam, the centre of lacquerware.
 Here we spend some time and learn about lacquerware.
 We will visit two small home factories where they still produce lacquerware in the old way.